TraceDecker/the-watcher/docs/README.md

 ## Later Release Goals:

-* Mapbox [Forward Geocoding](https://docs.mapbox.com/api/search/#geocoding) - Allows the user to search for desired locations for pin dropping.
+* Google Maps API [Forward Geocoding](https://developers.google.com/maps/documentation/geocoding/start) - Allows the user to search for desired locations for pin dropping.

 * [DeviceAdminService](https://developer.android.com/reference/android/app/admin/DeviceAdminService?hl=en) - Allows the app to always run in the background, it also has the ability to disable/enable its own service.
 MUST use protected Permissions, otherwise device will ignore it.